markNZed/processism-react-three/storyboard.md

 ## 5.3.
 Scene: Feedback Loops
 ### 5.3.1.
 Objective
-To illustrate the role of feedback loops in processism, explaining how positive feedback loops amplify changes within a system, while negative feedback loops stabilize or regulate the system.
+To illustrate the role of feedback loops in process philosophy, explaining how positive feedback loops amplify changes within a system, while negative feedback loops stabilize or regulate the system.
 ### 5.3.2.
 Animation
 Start with a simple process involving a few entities connected by dynamic relations.
 Introduce a positive feedback loop by showing one of these relations intensifying as it cycles back into the system, causing other relations to similarly intensify, eventually leading to a dramatic change in the system.
 Then, contrast this with a negative feedback loop where a relation initially intensifies but is then met with a balancing counter-relation that dampens the intensity, stabilizing the system.
 ### 5.3.3.
 Narration